-If you have pain or stiffness in your shoulder, notice any popping, snapping, or grinding when lifting your arm, or are experiencing weakness or fatigue in the arm, you may have snapping scapula syndrome.
-To ensure an accurate diagnosis, you may need to see a physical therapist as well.
+If you have pain or stiffness in your shoulder, notice any popping, snapping, or grinding when lifting your arm, or are experiencing weakness or fatigue in the arm, you may want to talk to your doctor about snapping scapula syndrome.
+A physical therapist can help with the treatment, but there are several options available, depending on severity.

-Here at Ortho Spine of America, we strive to educate our patients and provide them with the information and support necessary to recover from conditions such as snapping scapula syndrome.
-The type of treatment will depend on a host of factors, namely where the problem is stemming from.
-If it is coming from the soft tissues, for example, you may be able to find relief through nonsurgical treatments such as nonsteroidal anti-inflammatory drugs, physical therapy, or acupuncture.
+At OSA, Dr. John Atwater and his team strive to educate patients and provide the information and support necessary to recover from conditions like snapping scapula.
+The type of treatment will depend on a host of factors, namely the origin of the problem.
+If it is coming from the soft tissues, you may be able to find relief through nonsurgical treatments such as non-steroidal anti-inflammatory drugs, injections, physical therapy, or acupuncture.